ermiaswalelgne/toolsupplymgt/README.md

 #  A simple tool for supply managment system

-This is tool supply company management system performs the following three operations based on using the CSV data as a source:
+This is tool supply management system performs the following three operations.
+The operations are performed based on the three CSV files that come with this repo stored inside the data directory.
+The three main operations are:
-- 1: Calculate the total order cost with euro and save it along with the order id.
+- 1: Calculate the total order cost with euro and retrive the coresponding order id.
-   It then saves the result to a file called order_prices.csv under the results folder file.
+   It then saves the result to a new file called order_prices.csv under the results folder.

 - 2:  For each product id, it fetches the list of customers who have purchased a given product.
-    And save the result to a  product_customers.csv file.
+    Then it saves the result to a new file name called product_customers.csv.

-- 3: It filter customer id with the total amount spent on purchased products, it than rank the customer in descending order by total_euros
+- 3: Filter customer id with the total amount spent on purchased products, it then ranks the customer in descending order by total_euros.
 The result of this computation is saved into the customer_ranking.csv file.